 During the New Kingdom false doors in temples were often associated with a chapel known as “the hearing ear” which was generally located in the outer wall near the back of the temple close to the sanctuary.
 These chapels allowed those outside the temple to communicate directly with the god who could hear them through the false door.
 However, the majority of false doors are to be found in tombs and mortuary temples to allow the deceased to access the living world and receive offerings.
 In fact, the false door can be seen as the combination of an offering niche and a stele with the offering formula inscribed on it.

 Although the false door was often composed of a single piece of fine limestone, they were often painted red with black speckles to resemble granite (e.g. the false door in the tomb of Seankhuiptah at Saqqara).
-Occasionally the false door was made of wood (e.g. the tomb of Hesire) or was simply a design painted on the flat surface of an internal wall.
-Although the vast majority of false doors were fixed in position and of purely symbolic nature, there are a few examples (such as that of Hesire) which had moveable wooden panels.
+Occasionally, the false door was made of wood (e.g. the tomb of Hesire) or was simply a design painted on the flat surface of an internal wall.
+Although the vast majority of false doors were fixed in position, and of purely symbolic nature, there are a few examples (such as that of Hesire) which had movable wooden panels.

 There was often an offering table in front of the false door on which offerings of food and drink were placed.
 The offering tables were usually made of stone and were often decorated with depictions of typical offerings (bread, beer, fowl, ox) and with depressions to receive offerings.